Saturday, September 16, 2017

 13."Pick the target, freeze it, personalize it, and polarize it."
 Cut off the support network and isolate the target from sympathy.
 Go after people and not institutions; people hurt faster than institutions.

-You see in these rules the roots of many of the tactics used in everything from community organizing to political campaigns - just think of how Rules 5 and 13 applied to the most recent Presidential election, for example.
+You see in these rules the roots of many of the tactics used in everything from community organizing to political campaigns - just think of how Rules 5 and 13 applied to the some recent Presidential elections.

 In the book he also says "The third rule of ethics of means and ends is that in war the end justifies almost any means...." - clearly out of synch with Catholic teachings.
 Yet so many in the Church embraced his tactics.
 Sad.